-Since retiring from UNL in 2015, I am Professor Emerita in EAS and Director Emerita in the University of Nebraska State Museum, and Faculty Fellow in the Daugherty Water for Food Global Institute.
-I am currently UNL Advisor for the Native American Graves Protection and Repatriation Act (NAGPRA), under which Native American human remains from past university archaeological collections are returned to tribes through a complex federal process.
+Since retiring from UNL in 2015, I am Professor Emerita in EAS, Director Emerita in the University of Nebraska State Museum, and Faculty Fellow in the Daugherty Water for Food Global Institute.
+I am currently UNL Advisor for the Native American Graves Protection and Repatriation Act (NAGPRA), under which Native American human remains from past university archaeological collections are returned to Tribes through a complex federal process.
 While I was Chair of the UNL Human Remains and Funerary Compliance Committee 1994-1999 and NAGPRA Coordinator for UNL 1998-2022, UNL repatriated the remains of 1,937 ancestors to Tribes.
 Since 2021 I have been a Member of the UNL Chancellor’s Native American and Indigenous Advisory Board.
 For my contributions to UNL, I received the 2020 Wisherd Award for Outstanding Service to the University of Nebraska-Lincoln (UNL Emeriti and Retirees Association).

 My early research was in metamorphic petrology of blueschists and eclogites in California.
 I then helped to manage a major interdisciplinary research project based at UCLA on the environmental and societal impacts of coal and water development in the Colorado River Basin.
 It was an unprecedented National Science Foundation project including anthropology, economics, epidemiology, law, and political science as well as the natural sciences.